northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 {ref}`using-module` and {ref}`using-ood`.
 :::
 ::::
 MATLAB is available on the cluster as a module and as an interactive app on Open OnDemand.
 You can also download MATLAB for your computer through the [Northeastern portal on the MATLAB website](https://www.mathworks.com/academia/tah-portal/northeastern-university-30294223.html).
-Note that the procedures detailed below pertain specifically to using MATLAB on Discovery, and not to using MATLAB on your computer.
+Note that the procedures detailed below pertain specifically to using MATLAB on the cluster, and not to using MATLAB on your computer.

 ## Installing MATLAB toolboxes